 Dental water additives are liquids formulated to clean and freshen your dog’s mouth.
-Just add a few drops to your dog’s water bowl every day — it’s that simple.
+Be sure to follow the directions on the bottle of the water additive.
+It will tell you how much of the water additive to add to your dog’s drinking water daily — it’s that simple.
 Think mouthwash for your fur baby.
 Most pet parents look for dental water to combat offensive breath, but it’s also a holistic way to promote oral health.

 Though dental water additives are no replacement for daily brushing, they offer many benefits.
-Ingredients like zinc chloride and citric acid can help inhibit the release of sulfuric compounds (read: block bad breath).
-Sodium citrate, another star ingredient, can prevent bacterial growth and tartar buildup.
+Ingredients like cetylpyridinium chloride and zinc gluconate are antimicrobial agents that help to kill the bacteria in the mouth that causes tartar and plaque formation on the teeth.
 All in all, they can be very helpful in fighting plaque, reducing tartar buildup, and ultimately preventing gum disease.

 How to keep your dog’s teeth and gums healthy

 There are several facets to proper puppy oral care.
-For starters, we recommend brushing once per day and professional cleaning once per year.
+For starters, we recommend brushing at least two to three days per week — daily is even better — and having your dog’s teeth professionally cleaned when your vet recommends it.
 To get your pup used to teeth brushing, introduce the process slowly.
 Make sure to use proper pet toothpaste, and let your dog taste it first.
 (Or make your own — it’s pretty simple.)
 Treat breaks are fair game as you get your pet used to sitting still.
 All it takes is 30 seconds per day to get a good brush in!
 Over time, your dog should grow accustomed to the routine, allowing you to get a good cleaning in.

-Even with daily brushing and annual cleanings, tartar can sometimes form below the gumline.
-Tartar formation is a breeding ground for the bacteria that leads to gingivitis.
-Left untreated, gingivitis can become periodontal disease (gum disease), the leading health problem in dogs.
+Even with daily brushing and annual cleanings, tartar can form below the gumline.
+Tartar formation is a breeding ground for the bacteria that leads to gingivitis in dogs.
+Left untreated, gingivitis can progress into periodontal disease (gum disease), the leading health problem in dogs.
 Look for common symptoms like bleeding gums, problems eating, and bad breath.
-Drops of blood left on toys or food dishes, as well as mouth sensitivity should also be discussed with your vet.
+If you notice drops of blood left on toys or food dishes, as well as mouth sensitivity, then you should discuss these signs with a vet.

 A yearly professional cleaning is generally recommended, but that can vary by breed.
-Some breeds, like Dachshunds and Chihuahuas, seem to be predestined for oral health problems.
-Other breeds with less crowded teeth may be alright with preventative care at home.
-It’s always best to provide excellent care at home and stay in communication with your vet.
+Some breeds, like dachshunds and Chihuahuas, seem to be predestined for oral health problems.
+Other breeds with less crowded teeth may be OK with preventative care at home.
+It’s always best to give your dog excellent dental care at home and always stay in communication with your dog’s vet.

-Supplementing daily brushing with dental water with other products can make a difference.
-Consider incorporating one of these vet-approved plaque wipes for freshening sprays into your dog’s daily routine.
+Supplementing daily brushing with dental water additives and other products can make a difference in your dog’s dental health.
+According to the College of Veterinary Medicine at Cornell, dental sprays may also help prevent plaque buildup.
+Consider incorporating one of these vet-approved plaque wipes, freshening sprays, or chews into your dog’s daily routine.